Naptwen/OpenRL/cusg_AI/Readme.md

 Copy Right (c) 2022 Useop Gim\
 GNU AFFERO GPL v3.0\

+## The inside the reward is following shapr reward system (distance base reward)

 This program is for Command line Interface machine learning program.\
 This program is made in Cmaker and tested in windows and linux.\
 This program follows the GNU license.